-Sucraid may contain small amounts of papain.
-Papain is known to cause allergic reactions in some people.
+Sucraid may contain small amounts of papain (see WARNINGS).
 Papain is a protein-cleaving enzyme that is introduced in the manufacturing process to digest the cell wall of the yeast and may not be completely removed during subsequent process steps.

-Sucraid contains sacrosidase in a vehicle comprised of glycerol (50% wt/wt), water, and citric acid to maintain the pH at 4.0 to 4.7.
-Glycerol (glycerin) in the amount consumed in the recommended doses of Sucraid has no exceeted toxicity.
+Sucraid contains sacrosidase in a vehicle comprised of glycerin, water, citric acid, and sodium hydroxide to maintain the pH at 4.0 to 4.7.
+Glycerol (glycerin) in the amount consumed in the recommended doses of Sucraid has no expected toxicity.

 This enzyme preparation is fully soluble with water, milk, and infant formula.
 DO NOT HEAT SOLUTIONS CONTAINING SUCRAID.
-Do not put Sucraid in warm or hot liquids.
+Do not put Sucraid in warm or hot liquids (see DOSAGE AND ADMINISTRATION, Administration Instructions)